Checkmarx/ast-cli/README.md

 **NOTE**: to show different real world situations optional parameters will sometimes but not always be used.

+After you create a scan the CLI will wait until it is completed or an error has been encountered.
+The default polling interval is 5 seconds but you can overide that with the (--wait-delay) option.
+You can also turn off the wait mode with (--nowait true).

 Scanning zip code archives can be achieved like this:

 ``` bash